Polytan | City of Salisbury

 Prior to the construction of the Bridgestone Athletics Track and Field facility in Salisbury, South Australia only had one World Athletic compliant rubber running track.
-All the other running tracks were either natural grass or standalone straights that were a rubberised surface.
+All the other running tracks were either natural grass or standalone straights with a rubberised surface.

-The existing athletics track at Bridgestone Reserve was one of these natural turf athletics track in South Australia.
-Located within an existing reserve that also consisted of a natural turf pitch, the redeveloped athletics track and field facility was proposed to be utilised by the expanding northern suburbs of Adelaide.
+The existing athletics track at Bridgestone Reserve was a natural turf athletics track.
+Located within an existing reserve that also consisted of a natural turf pitch, the redeveloped athletics track and field facility was proposed for use by the expanding community of the northern suburbs of Adelaide.

-In addition, the design for the existing drainage point of discharge had not taken into consideration the fact that the rubberised athletics track would grade inwards to the infield, and was not at the desired depth to make connections easily.
+In addition, the design for the existing drainage point of discharge for the rubberised athletics track would grade inwards to the infield, and was not at the desired depth to make connections easily.

-Regrading parts of the surrounding grassed embankments and inclusion of a low retaining wall allowed us to increase the footprint to allow a World Athletics compliant facility.
+Regrading parts of the surrounding grassed embankments and the inclusion of a low retaining wall allowed SPORTENG to increase the footprint of the field to allow a World Athletics compliant facility.

 To reduce the overall width of the facility, long/triple jump facilities were included within the infield of the track.

-The stormwater drainage network was design to be as efficient as possible to ensure the drainage readily connected to the existing legal point of discharge.
+The stormwater drainage network was designed to be as efficient as possible to ensure the drainage readily connected to the existing legal point of discharge.

-Sustainability and environment impact have also been taken into considerations.
-The blue running track is made of 50 tonnes of recylced rubber in the surfacing system.
+Sustainability and environment impacts were also taken into consideration.
+The blue running track has 50 tonnes of recycled rubber in the surfacing system.
 This reflects the Bridgestone's local engagement to "[...] responsible end-of-life tyre management across its network of stores."

 "When Bridgestone returned this land to the City of Salisbury back in 2011, our vision was for it to be a vibrant space that benefited the community.
 To see the Bridgestone Athletics Centre come to life has far exceeded our expectations for Bridgestone Reserve," Bridgestone Australia & New Zealand Managing Director Stephen Roche said.